A Personal Word...

-That was the story for us, two years ago this week.
+That was the story for us, three years ago this week.

 On that Sunday night, Karen and I were in our high school football stadium, watching our grandson graduate with highest honors.
 His valedictory speech was articulate and full of his love for Christ.
 It doesn't get much better than that!